pkalogeropoulos/learnworlds/README.md

 **Tests info**

 4 tests for ui and one for Api were created.
 Tests for ui can accessed here: payments.spec.ts
 Api tests can be accessed here: api.spec.ts (user creation)

 All necessary test params can be found in env.local file.
 Note that you will need to set your own user and/or school if you want to expand this more.

+**Deliverables found in Questions folder**

+- Test Plan document
+- Test Data strategy (Task 2)
+- A document with your team lead skills Q&A